nvaccess/nvda/user_docs/en/userGuide.md

 This is beneficial when speaking characters that can be represented in several forms.
 NVDA uses the NFKC (Normalization Form Compatibility Composition) algorithm, which provides the following benefits, among others:

-1. The bold and italic versions of characters that are part of the unicode standard and are usually used on social media are normalized to their most common compatible equivalent.
+1. The bold and italic versions of characters that are part of the unicode standard and are commonly used on social media are normalized to their most common compatible equivalent.
 For example, the latin letter "h" can also be presented as "𝐡" (bold), "ℎ" (itallic), etc. but will always be spoken as "h" when normalization is enabled.

 1. Normalization to composed characters.